ragavendrapec/seeder_server/readme.md

 	$ cd install
 	$ ./server

+By default server runs on port 54321

-For running the client, open another command prompt
+For running the client, open another command prompt (here the default server address is assumed).

 	$ cd install
 	$ ./client

+Client can also be run by specifying the server's IPv4 address as below (if the server and client are run from different machines).

+	$ cd install
+	$ ./client 192.168.10.175

 ### Explanation